 1. Shadow support calls.

-Whether you're training a new rep or a more experienced one, shadowing support calls is a hands on way for them to understand a few things about the way your company handles service interactions.
+Whether you're training a new rep or a more experienced one, shadowing support calls is a hands-on way for them to understand a few things about how your company handles service interactions.

 First, they‘ll get a sense of the types of calls that come in.
 After enough calls, they’ll start to predict some of the most common issues.

-Next, it'll become clear to your reps which types of solutions work best for specific situations.
-For example, while there's probably an extremely helpful knowledge base article written on troubleshooting common product failures, the better solution in the moment may be to walk the customer through the fix rather than sharing a step-by-step document.
+Next, it‘ll become clear to your reps which solutions work best for specific situations.
+For example, while there’s probably a helpful knowledge base article written on troubleshooting common product failures, the better solution in the moment may be to walk the customer through the fix rather than sharing a step-by-step document.

-Finally, new and experienced reps will catch on to the cadence of the conversation the rep has with various customers.
-Some may want to get straight to the point without much small talk while other customers will appreciate the representative building rapport with them.
+Finally, new and experienced reps will catch on to the cadence of the rep's conversation with various customers.
+Some may want to get straight to the point without much small talk, while other customers will appreciate the representative building rapport with them.

 2. Review customer service standards.

-As your team becomes acclimated to the processes and procedures for serving customers, they'll need to maintain your company's service standards.
-Sometimes, standards can fall by the wayside when meeting a quota is the immediate goal for the team each week.
-Having casual conversations about your company's customer service standards absolutely counts as training and it's a simple way to keep this critical goal at the core of your processes and daily activities.
+As your team acclimates to customer service processes and procedures, they must maintain your company‘s service standards.
+Sometimes, standards can fall by the wayside when meeting a quota, which is the immediate goal for the team each week.
+Having casual conversations about your company’s customer service standards counts as training, and it's a simple way to keep this critical goal at the core of your processes and daily activities.

 3. Cover specific trainings quickly.

-Microlearning breaks down employee training into manageable chunks which helps reps learn faster and quickly apply each teaching.
-By using short training sessions, ideally under 30 minutes, service reps will be more inclined to participate and will retain more information afterward.
+Microlearning breaks down employee training into manageable chunks, which helps reps learn faster and apply those teachings quickly.
+By using short training sessions, ideally under 30 minutes, service reps will be more inclined to participate and retain more information afterward.

 Microlearning can be used to cover specific training areas much faster than you could with an hour-long training covering several different topics.
 Microlearning training sessions can cover topics such as the most common customer complaint or a documentation process.